Herbert B. Leonard: Personal life

-Herbert B. Leonard was married four times and had six daughters.
-His first wife Willetta Smith (1925–2001) was Leonard's production assistant on both Naked City and Route 66.
-He had six daughters; Gina, Michelle, Swan, Victoria, Sophie and Annie, with his second wife Jenny.
-His fourth wife and widow was Betty Kennedy, an actress known for her role as a celebrity panelist on Match Game PM.
-His daughters Annie and Gina are also producers.
+Leonard was married five times.
+He was 25 when he married his first wife in 1947.
+Laura Friedlander (nee Williamson) was a divorcée from Georgia with two young children.
+His second wife Willetta Smith began her career in Hollywood as an actress and choreographer and was Leonard's production assistant on both Naked City and Route 66 and associate producer on "The Perils of Pauline" movie he produced in 1967.
+Leonard had two daughters with Willetta Smith, two daughters with his third wife Jenny P. Cobb and two daughters with his last wife Betty Pearl Kennedy whom he met during the production of Ladies' Man in 1980.
+Leonard married Kennedy twice.

 Leonard was diagnosed with throat cancer in 2003.
 He lost his larynx and eventually the ability to speak due to the disease.
-Leonard succumbed to the disease and died in his Los Angeles home on October 14, 2006, six days after his 84th birthday.
-Along with his wife Betty and his daughters, Leonard was survived by three grandchildren.
+Leonard succumbed to the disease and died in his daughter Gina's Los Angeles home on October 14, 2006, six days after his 84th birthday.
+At the time of his death, Leonard had six daughters and three grandchildren.
+He was predeceased by his son Steven Breiter Leonard in 1955.
 A memorial service was held for Leonard on October 20 at the Old North Church inside Forest Lawn – Hollywood Hills in Hollywood Hills, California where he was buried.